Meadview to Grand Canyon

 Meadview is a quaint desert town with a huge lake in its backyard.
 Surrounded by the largest Joshua tree forest in Arizona, this once sleepy town has had an influx of artisans, tourists and retirees in recent years.
 The town of Meadview is located very close to Lake Mead National Recreation Area and is the closest town to Grand Canyon West and the Skywalk.
 There are several hotels and small lodges, as well as few restaurants and a small store.
 Most visitors who travel to Meadview are enjoying Lake Mead NRA or heading to the Skywalk from Las Vegas or the South Rim of Grand Canyon National Park.

-There are two major activity centers near Meadview.
-One of course is Lake Mead, where you can fish, kayak, and partake in all kinds of boating activities.
+For travelers heading to the Grand Canyon Skywalk at Grand Canyon’s West Rim, Meadview offers great options for food and lodging which are limited at Grand Canyon West.
+The other major tourist attraction near Meadview is Lake Mead, where you can fish, kayak, and partake in all kinds of boating activities.
 There are many small inlets, and many miles of shoreline for kayakers to enjoy anything from one day to weeklong trips.
 Lake Mead has several fish species including catfish, and a healthy population of stripers.
-Houseboating, wakeboarding and cruising can all be accommodated, and there are a couple shops in town where boaters can find supplies and storage facilities.
-About an hour drive, part of which is on a dusty dirt road is the Grand Canyon Skywalk.
-The Skywalk is a glass bride that hangs over the western rim of the Grand Canyon, and along with scenic flights, hummer rides, and wild west shows, is the hub of the Hualapai Nations tourism industry, and a very popular new Grand Canyon attraction.
+House boating, wakeboarding and cruising can all be accommodated, and there are a couple shops in town where boaters can find supplies and storage facilities.
+Read the guide below to learn more.